Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In diagram 10 another advantage of this synchronisation model
 is illustrated, the concept of late binding.
 In the case
 of late binding a new stream becomes available.
 By using
-the segment boundaries and a common timeline it can
+the fragment boundaries and a common timeline it can
-be received by the [
-processing entity=] and embedded
+be received by the medai processing entity and embedded
 in the presentation.
 Late binding is useful for many
 practical use cases when broadcasting television
 content with different types of media and